ipfs/js-ipfs/README.md

 ```

 The CLI is available by using the command `jsipfs` in your terminal.
 This is aliased, instead of using `ipfs`, to make sure it does not conflict with the [Go implementation](https://github.com/ipfs/go-ipfs).

+Once installed, please follow the [Getting Started Guide](https://docs.ipfs.io/introduction/usage/) to learn how to initialize your node and run the daemon.

 ### Use in the browser